Program Details

 Excursions

-Excursions in Egypt may include:
+Excursions and activities in Egypt may include:

 - Giza Pyramids & Sphinx visit